-Sports Marketing Agencies have a well-defined role in the scenario of sports marketing: they do not seek sponsorships, but rather offer consulting services and support to businesses that are willing to use sport as a communication tool with a view to improving their sales and their positioning, as well as acquiring new customers.
-Let’s try and have a more in-depth understanding of the roles and competencies required from a sports marketing agency such as RTR Sports Marketing.
+Sports Marketing Agencies have a well-defined role in the sports marketing scenario: they do not just seek sponsorships, but rather offer consulting services and support businesses that are willing to use sport as a marketing and communication tool with the scope of improving their sales and their positioning, as well as acquiring new customers.
+Let’s try to have a more in-depth understanding of the roles and competencies required from a sports marketing agency such as RTR Sports Marketing.

-The world of marketing is multifaceted and each individual activity a company may need calls for its own specific consultants.
+The world of marketing is multifaceted and each single activity a company has its own specific consultants.
 Many are the options at hand: conventional advertising agencies, PR agencies, agencies specialising in social media, product placement, media centres, reputation agencies, and crisis management agencies, just to mention a few.

-When we talk about sports and investments in sponsorships, we feel like we find ourselves “within a forest dark” and confusing.
+When we talk about sports and investments in sponsorships, we feel like we find ourselves “within a grey area”, a strange and a bit confusing one.
 Are sponsorships a business of PR agencies or media centres?
-Who should we turn to for advice?
-The most frequent answer we would get from an agency is: “We can handle it”, although in most cases it is not their business sector.
+Who should we ask to for professional advice?
+The most frequent answer you would get from any adv agency is: “Of course, we can handle it”, although in most cases it is not their specific business sector.
 What does it take, after all?
-It only takes a phone call to a friend’s friend who will get you in contact with the athlete’s agent who, in turn, will introduce you to the business or the team.
+It only takes a phone call to a friend’s friend who will get you in contact with the athlete’s agent who will introduce you to the business manager or the team.

-Honestly, this type of approach shows that sport is often underestimated: as it is considered a typically “fun” and “entertainment” sector, it is trivialised.
-In fact, when a company decides to invest in sports, it should do it with the same level of depth and specificity as to when negotiating a traditional ADV budget, in other words in a rational and structured manner.
-In the UK or USA, sports marketing agencies are long-consolidated entities, actual consultants to which companies rely upon when they select sport as their marketing tool.
+Honestly, this type of approach shows that sport is often underestimated: as it is considered a typically “fun” and “entertainment” sector, it is often trivialised.
+In fact, when a company decides to invest in sports, it should do it with the same level of depth and specificity as to when negotiating a traditional ADV budget; in other words in a rational and structured manner.
+In the UK or USA, sports marketing agencies are long-consolidated entities, actual consultants to which companies rely upon when they decide to invest in sport as their marketing tool.

-Why?
-Well, because sports marketing agencies are specialised in one sector … guess what: sports!
-People who work in the agency have an in-depth knowledge of the world of sport, or of the world of the specific sports they handle; they know the market value and the interlocutors on the market, and they know what to offer based on the specific needs of the company/customer.
-We often happen to receive calls from prospective customers asking us for information on investments in specific disciplines – most frequently, the disciplines their bosses have indicated because they are fans – and eventually, we convince them that another sport may be a better solution for their company/brand on the basis of actual data
+Sport marketing firms are specialised in one specific sector … guess what: sports!
+People who work in sports mktg agency have an in-depth knowledge of the world of sport, or of the world of the specific sports they handle; they know the market value and the right interlocutors on the market, and they know what to offer to clients based on the specific needs of each company/brand.
+We often happen to receive calls from prospective customers asking us for information on investments in specific disciplines – most frequently, the disciplines their bosses have indicated because they are heavy fans of it- and eventually, we convince them that another sport may be a better solution for their company/brand on the basis of actual data and objectives.

-Thanks to the data it has at hand, a sports marketing agency is capable of suggesting the best strategy, identifying the best sports sector and, within the sector, the most suitable player.
+Thanks to the experience and the data it has at hand, a sports marketing agency is capable of suggesting the best strategy, identifying the best sports sector and, within the sector, the most suitable discipline/team/player.
 The agency can also evaluate and define the level of investment and the marketing services included for each individual company.

 As stated above, agencies know the world of sports and the disciplines they deal with.
-They know the market and the values; they have the right contacts and access to the right data, as well as the strategic knowledge required to maximise investments.
-They can offer multiple alternatives: customers are, in fact, given several investment options, depending on their objectives, targets, investment type and territory.
+They know the market very well and the values of it; they have the right contacts and access to the right data, as well as the strategic knowledge required to maximise any investment.
+They can offer multiple alternatives: clients are, in fact, given several investment options, depending on their objectives, targets, investment type and territories.

-Moreover, as they know the business deeply, sports marketing agencies also have the expertise to exclude ineffective opportunities – a sport or testimonial, for instance, may not be the best or more effective solution for a customer.
-They can do that because what they are after is not to necessarily sell a product: their mission is to try and understand the best product for each specific customer.
-Sports marketing agencies are authentic consultants that assist a company in selecting the best programme to achieve the goals the company has set out for and they follow the company throughout the process of implementation and use of the sponsorship programme.
+Moreover, as they know the business deeply, sports marketing agencies also have the expertise to exclude ineffective opportunities – a specific sport, or discipline, or testimonial, for instance, may not be the best or more effective solution for a company.
+They can do that because they don’t have to sell a specific “product” or subject: their mission is to try to understand and offer the best program for each specific client.
+Sports marketing agencies are real consultants that assist a company in selecting the best programme to achieve the goals the company has set out for and they follow the company throughout the process of implementation and use of the sponsorship programme.

-Sponsorship is not merely about a decal/logo on a shirt or on the motorcycle fairing.
-We have promotional activities to activate, hospitality programmes to organise, sampling plans and events.
+Sponsorship is not merely about a brand/logo on a football shirt or on the motorcycle livery.
+There are promotional activities to activate, hospitality programmes to organise, contents to share, social media to involve, sampling plans and events.

-One activity a sponsorship agency or a sports marketing agency is typically not involved in is sponsorship scouting.
-In other words, agencies are not engaged at all in finding sponsors for the teams, clubs or athletes who need money to live through the season or the league.
-Sports marketing agencies do exactly the opposite: they start with the companies and work far down to the sports properties.
+One activity a sponsorship agency or a sports marketing agency is typically not involved in, is sponsorship scouting.
+In other words, agencies are not engaged at all in finding sponsors for the teams, clubs or athletes who need money to live through the season or the championship.
+Sports marketing agencies do exactly the opposite: they start with the companies and then getting in touch with the right sports properties.

 Normally, the managers of the athletes or the teams/clubs, or their sales departments, are in charge of selling advertising spaces and sponsorship packages.
 This is mainly due to the fact that there is no entity that knows the values, projects and scope of action of a sports business (or a player, rider/driver, etc.) better than the sports business itself.